-The Lake School of Irish music, song and dance is for beginners to advanced players.
-It is held in Koriot, Victoria during the first week of the new year.
-It provides an intensive week long program in a variety of instruments and there are plenty of opportunities to join a session.
+The Lake School of Celtic Music, Song and Dance is for beginners to advanced players.
+It is held in Koroit, Victoria during the first week of the new year.
+It provides an intensive week-long program in a variety of instruments and there are plenty of opportunities to join a session.
 There is also singing, songwriting and a kids programs available.
-For more information click on Lake School website.
+For more information click on the Lake School website.

 Celtic Music Teachers

 We have listed Celtic/Irish music instrument teachers that have been recommended by our slow session players.
 Most of them take students from the greater Melbourne area.
 If you would like to recommend additional teachers, especially for other instruments, please send us an email with their details.